lam-2015/poli-run/README.md

 - a user has many "reverse" relationships
 - a user has many followers through the previously defined "reverse" relationships table

+6) Add some sample following data by updating the `populate` rake task

+- then reset the database, and populate it again